excellalabs/docker-workshop-2/README.2.md

 - Wrap containers with extra layer(s) for additional services such as self-healing, logging, deployment management, etc.

-## Exercise 2: Create a deployment from a simgle image
+## Exercise 2: Create a deployment from a simgle image using kubectl

 The `kubectl run` command creates a deployment, which creates a pod (along with a ReplicaSet) with your container(s).